y-scope/clp-loglib-py/README.md

 ## Logging key-value pairs with `ClpKeyValuePairStreamHandler`

-`ClpKeyValuePairStreamHandler`, introduced in version `0.0.14`, allows an application to log and serialize key-value pair objects as log events into CLP key-value pair IR stream format.
-It works similar as Python standard `logging.StreamHandler`.
-The only difference is that log events (`logging.LogRecord`) given to this handler will be key-value pairs as a Python dictionary.
-It will be directly serialized into the kv-pair IR stream without being formatted as a string.

 Introduced in version 0.0.14, `ClpKeyValuePairStreamHandler` enables applications to log and serialize key-value pair objects directly into the CLP key-value pair IR stream format using Python's standard logging APIs.
 It operates similarly to Python's standard `logging.StreamHandler`,